Ikerlandarech/AuraVox/README.md

 # AURAVOX

 AuraVox is a virtual instrument built in C++ that performs real-time timbre transfer.

+The aim of AuraVox is to elevate vocal expressiveness by merging the organic qualities of the human voice with the acoustic properties of instruments.
+This fusion opens a new realm of possibilities, preserving the human organic quality in the expression and articulation of the instrument sound.

 <sup>_This project is part of the thesis ***From Voice to Virtuosity: DDSP-based Timbre Transfer*** by Iker Landarech presented at Universitat Pompeu Fabra, Barcelona in July 2024._</sup>